apache/airflow/docs/apache-airflow-providers-amazon/operators/quicksight.rst

 Airflow to Amazon QuickSight integration allows to create and start the SPICE ingestion for dataset.

   - :class:`~airflow.providers.amazon.aws.operators.quicksight.QuickSightCreateIngestionOperator`
+  - :class:`~airflow.providers.amazon.aws.sensor.quicksight.QuickSightSensor`

 Purpose
 """""""

-This example DAG ``example_quicksight.py`` uses ``QuickSightCreateIngestionOperator`` for creating and starting the SPICE ingestion for the dataset configured to use SPICE
+This example DAG ``example_quicksight.py`` uses ``QuickSightCreateIngestionOperator`` for creating and starting the SPICE ingestion for the dataset configured to use SPICE.
+In the example, we created two ingestion.
+One of the ingestion waits for the SPICE ingestion to complete while other ingestion does not wait for completion and uses ``QuickSightSensor`` to check for ingestion status until it completes

 Defining tasks
 """"""""""""""

-In the following code we create and start a QuickSight SPICE ingestion for the dataset.
+In the following code we create and start a QuickSight SPICE ingestion for the dataset and wait for its completion.

 .. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_quicksight.py
     :language: python
     :start-after: [START howto_operator_quicksight]
     :end-before: [END howto_operator_quicksight]

+In the below, we create and start the SPICE ingestion but does not wait for completion.
+We use sensor to poll for Ingestion status until it Completes.

+.. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_quicksight.py
+    :language: python
+    :start-after: [START howto_operator_quicksight_non_waiting]
+    :end-before: [END howto_operator_quicksight_non_waiting]

 Reference
 ---------